intel/program-measurement-scripts/docs/README.txt

 Test and run binary
 cat time.out

+There should be a number being the cycle count for executing the loop.

 The script will generate an input file for the program to read “codelet.data”.
 The format is a single line with "<repetition> <data>”